-Our commitment to and advocacy for the project’s needs continued through to contracting with Spare, the vendor we procured.
+Our commitment to and advocacy for the project’s needs continued throughout this project.
 It was important to have the priorities clearly outlined in the contract so deliverables and expectations were set early.

 One example of how we expanded on a priority in the contract was co-creating a memo with the technology vendor that outlined the details of trip sharing.
 The memo served as an example of our intentions to work together as a team with our new procured vendor.
 Because we clearly outlined the goals and needs of the project in the RFP, RFP responses were used to build a strong contract.
-It is critical that the contract be specific and outline such elements as, data sharing, data reporting requirements, having direct access to a project team member, performance metrics, payment schedule, service requirements, project goals, and so on.
-For more information on procurement see the FTA published resources.
+It is important that the contract be specific and outline such elements as, data sharing, data reporting requirements, having direct access to a project team member, performance metrics, payment schedule, service requirements, project goals.

 To prepare for the RFP process, the team discussed who should be on the RFP scoring committee to bring diverse perspectives, knowledge and expertise.
 We identified gaps in the stakeholders and skills required to successfully vet the providers.
 Through this discussion, we decided to invite Loammi Aviles, Transit Operations Analyst at Gwinnett County Transit (GCT) and Ryan Walker, Compliance Program Coordinator from Atlanta-Region Transit Link Authority (ATL) to join the team and be on the RFP scoring committee.
 Loammi could represent GCT and the goals for a data trip exchange between them and CPACS and Ryan’s insights were particularly important during the contracting process.
 Through this collaborative process, Atlanta is in a better position to realize its goal of being a regionally integrated mobility system.
 In retrospect, we could have more deeply understood our scoring committee members’ backgrounds to strategically leverage people’s strengths and know-how.